Post Master's Certificate in Applied Behavior Analysis (ABA)

 - Applications are reviewed on a rolling basis.
 As soon as an application is complete, it is reviewed.

 - Admission decisions are based upon the applicant's overall application.
 Clinical experience in behavior analysis, potential or demonstrated leadership, and some background in research are important factors that are taken into consideration.
 These elements, along with the admission requirements and the application components, comprise the admission process.

 - It is recommended that students have taken prior coursework in ABA or have independently studied ABA texts (e.g., Miller "Principles of Everyday Behavior Analysis", Mittenberger "Behavior Modification").

-Credit Hours/Coursework: The Post Master's Certificate in ABA consists of six 3-credit hour courses and an optional 9-credit hours of supervised field education.
+Credit Hours/Coursework: The Post Master's Certificate in ABA consists of seven 3-credit hour courses and an optional 9-credit hours of supervised field education.

 Principles and Concepts in Behavior Analysis

 Measurement and Experimental Design